mosi-sol/Mosi-Math/twin-primes/readme.md

 when two primes in a raw with another number between, then we call those twins.

-so many proof for validating them exist, bu root digit sum of multiply those two is the usefull.
+so many proof for validating them exist, but root digit sum of multiply those two is the usefull.